Edit Template

 Free Sample Line Edit

 Finding the right editor is like trying to find a good barber.
-You need to observe how they cut your hair, and understand their process; know what to expect if they’re to take their clippers and snip-snip at that little head of yours.
+You need observe how they cut your hair and understand their process; know what to expect if they’re to take their clippers and snip-snip at that little head of yours.
 It’s highly collaborative at its core, so before you make any big investments, you need to make sure I’m the editor for you.

 Here’s how it works: